tylfin/gin-swagger-files/README.md

 To update the Swagger UI version, copy the contents of the [swagger-api/swagger-ui](https://github.com/swagger-api/swagger-ui) [dist folder](https://github.com/swagger-api/swagger-ui/tree/master/dist) into the dist folder here.
-This will automatically be bundled into the Package Manager binary at build time.
+This will automatically be bundled into the library at build time.

 The version should be tagged appropriately like `3.51.1`.